Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

 \subsubsection{KG-Augmented Reasoning}

+KG-augmented retrieval methods effectively answer factual questions.
+However, questions that require reasoning call for more proficient approaches, such as decomposing complex, multi-step tasks into manageable sub-queries, as detailed by~\cite{qiao2022reasoning, liu2023pre}.
+These techniques are referred to as KG-augmented reasoning methods in our study.
 Following the intuition behind the human reasoning process, the Chain of Thought (CoT)~\cite{wei2022chain}, Chain of Thought with Self-Consistency (CoT-SC)~\cite{wang2022self}, Program-Aided Language Model (PAL)~\cite{gao2023pal}, and Reason and Act (ReAct)~\cite{yao2022react}, Reflexion~\cite{shinn2023reflexion} methods used a series of intermediate reasoning steps to improve the complex reasoning ability of LLMs.

-The CoT prompt consists of <input, \textit{chainofthought}, output> where, \textit{chainofthought} is a series of intermediate natural language reasoning steps that lead to the final output.
-This method is similar to providing in-context few-shot learning examples, the only difference being that it is done via prompting instead of fine-tuning the model for each task.
-These approaches resemble the step-by-step reasoning process of arriving at the answer and suggest an interpretation of how the model might have arrived at a particular answer.
-It also provides an opportunity to debug where the reasoning path went wrong.

-These methods are mostly used for tasks like math word problems, commonsense reasoning, and symbolic manipulations like last letter concatenation, coin flip, or any task humans can solve by explaining steps via language.
-The intuition behind why CoT is effective is because it allows the model to spend more computations or intermediate tokens on harder problems, and second, such prompts allow the model to access the relevant knowledge acquired during pre-training.
-For instance, in an arithmetic word problem, it is hard for a model to directly translate all the semantics into a single equation.

-However, a chain of thoughts allows it to better reason about each part of the question via the intermediate steps in natural language.
-CoT expands the range of tasks that language models can potentially solve.
-It is expensive to augment the chain of thoughts for zero-shot generalization manually.

-The ``Tree of Thoughts" (ToT) \cite{yao2023tree} method was a generalization of the ``Chain of Thoughts" approach.
-It enables the exploration of the coherent units of text or ``thoughts" that serve as intermediate steps toward problem-solving.
-It allows LLMs to make deliberate decision-making by considering multiple reasoning paths and self-evaluating choices to decide the next course of action and look ahead or backtrack when it is required to make global choices.
-It enhances the problem-solving capabilities of LLMs.
-They considered tasks that require non-trivial planning or search, like creative writing crosswords.
-The ToT technique is inspired by the human mind's approach to solving complex reasoning tasks through trial and error \cite{long2023large}.

-Based on the ``Chain of Thoughts" and ``Tree of Thoughts" prompting, different external knowledge augmentation techniques have been proposed to improve reasoning in domain-specific and open-domain commonsense reasoning and multi-step question answering.
+These methods mimic human step-by-step reasoning, aiding in understanding and debugging the model's reasoning process.
+They are useful for math problems, commonsense reasoning, and symbolic tasks solvable through language-explained steps.
+Tree of Thoughts(ToT)~\cite{yao2023tree} method enhances this by exploring coherent text units as intermediate steps, enabling LLMs to consider multiple paths, self-evaluate, and make informed decisions.